パール(真珠)の選び方

 2. Aurora Tennyo (Akoya pearl/white)

-This is also the highest quality white pearl with the strongest luster, but it is a designation given to Hanadama pearls with especially strong luster.
-It is top class among Akoya pearls, and its beauty is immediately obvious at a glance.
-Although it is expensive, it is recommended for those looking for the highest quality Akoya pearls to last a lifetime.
+This is also the highest quality white pearl with the strongest luster, and is a designation given to Hanadama pearls with particularly strong luster.
+It is one of the top Akoya pearls, and its beauty is immediately apparent at a glance.
+Although it is expensive, it is recommended for those looking for a lifetime supply of the highest quality Akoya pearls.

-Aurora Venus is the finest class of South Sea white pearl.
-It is larger than Akoya pearls and recommended for those looking for the highest quality.
+Aurora Venus is the finest South Sea white pearl.
+It is larger than Akoya pearls and recommended for those seeking the highest quality.

 4. Aurora Brown Gold (White South Sea Pearl/Golden Pearl)

 Aurora Lagoon is the highest quality black pearl.
-Although it is a black pearl, it has a calm green color, but the luster that emerges from deep within the pearl, combined with the black color, enhances the sense of luxury.
+Although it is a black pearl, it has a subdued greenish color, but the luster that emerges from deep within the pearl, combined with the black color, adds to its luxurious feel.

-Peacock may be more familiar among black pearls.
-As the name suggests, peacock is based on green with yellow and red hues, and is characterized by its beauty reminiscent of a peacock's feathers.
-If you prefer a calm color in black pearls, we recommend Lagoon, and if you are looking for something more glamorous, we recommend Peacock.
+Among black pearls, Peacock may be more familiar.
+As its name suggests, Peacock is based on green with hints of yellow and red, and is characterized by its beauty reminiscent of a peacock's feathers.
+If you prefer a more subdued color in black pearls, we recommend Lagoon, while for those seeking a more vibrant look, we recommend Peacock.

-In a word, "non-toned colors are beautiful even without toning treatment."
-We often use the expression "toning = makeup."
-In other words, non-toned colors are beautiful even without makeup, they are beautiful without makeup.
+In short, "untoned colors are beautiful even without toning treatment."
+We often use the expression "toned colors = makeup."
+In other words, untoned colors are beautiful even without makeup, a natural beauty.

-After pearls are taken out of the shells and treated, they are "toned" to bring out the natural beauty of the pearls (they are not colored).
-Most pearls are toned to give them a uniform color, and then they are tied together in a necklace.
+After pearls are extracted from oysters and subjected to a base treatment, they undergo a "color-matching" process to bring out the natural beauty of the pearls (they are not actually colored).
+Most pearls undergo color-matching to create a uniform color, and are then tied together in a necklace.

-On the other hand, untoned pearls are beautiful enough without any toning treatment, so there is no need to do anything more.
-Because they are rare, they are more expensive than toned pearls.
-In terms of appearance, the recent trend is that toned pearls are slightly pink, while untoned pearls are slightly yellowish.
+On the other hand, untinted pearls are beautiful enough without any tinting treatment, so no further work is required.
+Because they are rare, they are more expensive than tinted pearls.
+In appearance, the recent trend is that tinted pearls are slightly pink, while untinted pearls are slightly yellowish.

 As you can see, toning and non-toning are just a matter of technique, and it doesn't mean that toned pearls are of lower quality.
-For those looking for rare pearls or those who are uncomfortable with pink, we recommend non-toned pearls, but it's a good idea to actually try them out to see how they match your skin.
+For those looking for rare pearls or those who are averse to pink, we recommend non-toned pearls, but it's a good idea to actually try them out to see how they match your skin.

-At Houjudo, we carry both tinted and non-tinted pearls, so be sure to compare them for yourself.
+Hojudo carries both tinted and non-tinted pearls, so be sure to compare them.

 ▼Hojudo pearl necklace